-- Genetics: It seems for many patients that hernias do run in families however to date the is no clear evidence regarding a genetic predisposition to hernia formation.
-One exception is the role of collagen vascular disease and the concomitant incidence for hernia development
+- Genetics: It seems for many patients that hernias do run in families however to date there is no clear evidence regarding a genetic predisposition to hernia formation.
+One exception is the role of collagen vascular disease and the concomitant incidence for hernia development.

 - Gender: There is no doubt that we see far more hernias in men compared to women.
 Perhaps this is due to testicular development or possibly it results from mere physics.
 The jury is still out.

-- Abnormal intraabdominal pressure: Anything that abnormally increasing resting abdominal pressure can stress the abdominal wall such that a hernia, may develop.
-Things like repetitive heavy lifting, chronic coughing or sneezing, chronic constipation, obesity and morbid obesity, pregnancy.
-Medical problems as well can contribute to this rise in pressure.
+- Abnormal intra-abdominal pressure: Abnormally increasing resting abdominal pressure can stress the abdominal wall such that a hernia may develop.
+Things like repetitive heavy lifting, chronic coughing or sneezing, chronic constipation, obesity and morbid obesity, and pregnancy can cause a hernia.
+Medical problems can also contribute to this rise in pressure.
 COPD, asthma, enlarged prostate (benign prostatic hypertrophy), obstructive sleep apnea and ascites (from liver failure) all contribute to abnormally high levels of pressure.
 This leads to more stress on your abdominal wall.